-Newly eligible employees can apply for supplemental life insurance, up to the guaranteed issue amounts at the time of employment or at the time of moving into a benefits eligible status.
-Any employee who wants to begin supplemental life insurance at any time after his or her time of employment or moving into a benefits eligible status, must apply and provide evidence of insurability (EOI) to the insurance provider for review.
+Newly eligible employees can apply for supplemental life insurance, up to \$500,000 at the time of employment or at the time of moving into a benefits eligible status.
+An evidence of insurability (EOI) form must be completed for any requested amounts over the guaranteed issue amount of \$150,000.
+Any employee who wants to begin supplemental life insurance at any time after their time of employment or moving into a benefits eligible status, must apply and provide evidence of insurability (EOI) to the insurance provider for review.
 If approved, the supplemental insurance then goes into effect.
 The same review/approval process is required for employees who have supplemental insurance and wish to increase it.